pivotal/docs-platform-automation/docs/tasks.md

 {% include "./.opsman_filename_change_note.md" %}

-Downloads a product specified in a config file from Pivnet.
+Downloads a product specified in a config file from Pivnet, S3, GCS, or Azure.
 Optionally, also downloads the latest stemcell for that product.

 Downloads are cached, so files are not re-downloaded each time.